 Women should not take creatine: This is another terrible myth.
-I’m not even sure how one like this would get started.
-Its not like creatine will only produced naturally in a man’s body, or women shouldn’t eat meat or fish.
+I’m not even sure why one like this would get started.
+Its not like creatine will only be produced naturally in a man’s body, or women shouldn’t eat meat or fish.
 If a woman is looking to get stronger or put on muscle, she has every right to the same creatine supplementation as a man.

 A lot of women shy away from creatine because of the potential for water retention and weight gain, although most of those claims are over blown as well.
 It is possible that you may retain a little water but if you let your body adjust that tends to diminish over time.
 If you are gaining a little weight it is more likely do to adding muscle.

 Most women can get by with an effective dose of about 3 grams per day.
 Also, if you are wanting to supplement with creatine but are still concerned with the water retention, try a creatine anhydrous – which is a form of creatine with the water molecule removed.
-PEScince makes a great product called TruCreatine (and its already in a 3g scoop).

 Creatine can cause a failed drug test: Because I am an American and am striving to one day reach the Paralympic, I will eventually be drug tested by USADA or WADA.
 So, should I be worried that my creatine supplementation may cause a positive drug test because of the increased hormone production (see the Creatine Causes Acne myth above).
 Absolutely not!
 Creatine is produced naturally in the body and is found in everyday common foods like red meat and fish.